🧡 Skip to main content🔍 Skip to search

 • login history 2022-05-29.txt (May 29th, 2022)

 Let us start adding dynamic variables to the Text to write field of Write to File Action.
 First, let us add the time of logon and logoff operation.
-Click Variable Wizard button and choose Time from Date & Time category.
-You can keep it as is or convert to 24 hour time format without adding am/pm by marking respective checkboxes.
+Click the Variable Wizard button and choose Time from Date & Time category.
+You can keep it as is or convert to 24 hour time format without adding am/pm by marking the respective checkboxes.
 Click OK.

-Click OK and (without adding space) click Variable Wizard button again.
+Click OK and (without adding a space) click the Variable Wizard button again.
 Repeat the procedure with the second Trigger, namely, set User Logon & Logoff: any user logs off to return its Logon or logoff event parameter and click OK.

 Write to File: Time Event Domain\username